 CHOC RESOURCE SPECIALIST LINE AVAILABLE

-For the remainder of the summer, we are piloting a Resource Specialist Line with CHOC Children’s Hospital to support parents seeking qualified and reputable professional mental health resources for their children.
+We are offering a Resource Specialist Line with CHOC Children’s Hospital to support parents seeking qualified and reputable professional mental health resources for their children.
 Parents and guardians of SM students seeking information about local mental health resources can schedule a call with our contracted resource specialist to get linked to available resources to meet a variety of student needs.

 CHOC and OC Department of Education Resources